Robust Low-rank Tensor Decomposition with the $\operatorname{L_2}$ Criterion: Real Data Applications

-\Fig{dorrit} displays the recovered emission/excitation loadings (mode-2 and mode-3 CP factors) produced by CP-OPT, HoRPCA-S, HoRPCA-C, and Tucker-$\LtwoE$.
+\Fig{dorrit} displays the recovered emission/excitation loadings (mode-2 and mode-3 CP factors) produced by CP-OPT, RGrad, HoRPCA-C, and Tucker-$\LtwoE$.
 The last three methods are in fact applied to denoise the tensors.
 The CP factors are then extracted by applying CP-OPT to the reconstructed tensors.
 We assign the CP factors to the 4 analytes based on proximity to the pure component emission/excitation profiles presented in \cite{dorrit}.
-We highlight that the reconstructed tensors produced by HoRPCA-C and Tucker-$\LtwoE$ differ only by a relative difference of 0.009.
-The CP factors produced by these two methods are also highly faithful to the pure component profiles.
-Although the difference is miniscule, the emission/excitation loadings of phenylalanine (purple lines in \Fig{dorrit}) produced by Tucker-$\LtwoE$ appear to be slightly more regular and similar to the pure component profile than the ones produced by HoRPCA-C.
+For this dataset, with rank fixed at $(4,4,4)$, BIC suggests $\alpha=0.11$ and $\mu_0=5$ for RGrad.
+This has an interesting implication that there are approximately 11\% of entries that are affected by scattering.
+The emission/excitation loadings produced by HoRPCA-C and Tucker-$\LtwoE$ appear more similar to the pure component profile than the ones produced by RGrad.
+Although the difference between HoRPCA-C and Tucker-$\LtwoE$ is minuscule, the emission/excitation loadings of phenylalanine (purple lines in \Fig{dorrit}) produced by Tucker-$\LtwoE$ appear to be slightly more regular than those produced by HoRPCA-C.